sgregory32/CleanArchitecture.Java/README.md

 Spring Boot Starter Log4j2 (2.2.2)
 Swagger (2.9.2)

-## Installing
+## Installing & running Api project locally

 1.)
 Clone or download the project
 2.)
-Open the solution in Eclipse, or IntelliJ
+Open the solution in Eclipse
 3.)
-[Optional] If you have access to an MSSQL server, create a database called *"OptBot"*
+Clean & build the solution
 4.)
-[Optional] Run the commands in the CREATE Tables script.txt file in the *"docs"* folder
-5.)
-[Optional] Modify the solution connection strings to reflect your MSSQL environment
-6.)
-Build the solution
-7.)
-Run the Java Api project then run the Angular Web project 8.)
+Run the Java Api project then run the Angular Web project 5.)
 The Swagger implementation can be veiwed at: *[host url]/swagger-ui.html*

+## Running the Angular project locally

+1.)
+With the Api project running locally right-click on the Angular *web* project click "Run As* >>> *Angular Web Application*
+2.)
+A browser window will open to the Angular UI

 ## Running the tests

-To run all of the Api solution tests, right-click the *"com.clean.architecture.api.tests"* package >>> "Run as JUnit Test"
+To run all of the Api solution tests, right-click the *"com.clean.architecture.api.tests"* package >>> *Run as JUnit Test*

 ## Test Composition